About roadless.org

 Generate

 The tool combines your inputs and pinned content into a draft comment that includes credible data, your personal story, and source citations.
+The system has different templates that arrange all your content in different way - more fact focused, mor lived experience focused.
+Try different template and see which one works best for you.

 Review and edit